apache/pekko/akka-docs/src/main/paradox/fault-tolerance.md

 ### Customization

-The `akka.pattern.BackoffOnFailureOptions` and `akka.pattern.BackoffOnRestartOptions` can be used to customize the behavior of the back-off supervisor actor.
+The `org.apache.pekko.pattern.BackoffOnFailureOptions` and `org.apache.pekko.pattern.BackoffOnRestartOptions` can be used to customize the behavior of the back-off supervisor actor.
 Options are:
 * `withAutoReset`: The backoff is reset if no failure/stop occurs within the duration.
 This is the default behaviour with `minBackoff` as default value
 * `withManualReset`: The child must send `BackoffSupervisor.Reset` to its backoff supervisor (parent)